King of Kings: Palmyra

-Ethiopia

-The title King of Kings was used by the rulers of the Aksumite Kingdom since the reign Sembrouthes c.
-250 AD.
-The rulers of the Ethiopian Empire, which existed from 1270 to 1974 AD, also used the title of Nəgusä Nägäst, sometimes translated to "King of the Kingdom", but most often equated to "King of Kings" and officially translated to Emperor.
-Though the Ethiopian Emperors had been literal "Kings of Kings" for the duration of the Empire's history, with regional lords using the title of Nəgus ("king"), this practice was ended by Haile Selassie (r.
-1930–1974 AD), who somewhat paradoxically still retained the use of Nəgusä Nägäst.
+Middle ages

 Champa

 From the 7th century to 15th century, grand rulers of Chamic-speaking confederation of Champa, which existed from 3rd century AD to 1832 in present-day Central Vietnam, employed titles raja-di-raja (king of kings) and pu po tana raya (king of kings).
 However, some, such as Vikrantavarman II, held the title of maharajadhiraja (great king of kings) instead of raja-di-raja.
 The early kings of Champa before decentralization referred themselves by several different titles such as mahārāja (great king), e.g. Bhadravarman I (r.380–413), or campāpr̥thivībhuj (lord of the land of Champa) used by Kandarpadharma (r.
 629–640).

+Ethiopia

+The rulers of the Ethiopian Empire used the title of Nəgusä Nägäst, which was used by the Aksumite Kingdom's monarchs since the reign Sembrouthes c.
+250 AD.
+The title is sometimes translated to "King of the Kingdom", but most often equated to "King of Kings" and officially translated to "Emperor".
+Though the Ethiopian Emperors had been literal "Kings of Kings" for the duration of the Empire's history, with regional lords using the title of Nəgus ("king"), this practice was ended by Haile Selassie (r.
+1930–1974 AD), who somewhat paradoxically still retained the use of Nəgusä Nägäst.